CZ-NIC/jetconf/docs/index.rst

+.. include:: references.rst

 *******
 Jetconf
 *******

-The `RESTCONF <https://tools.ietf.org/html/rfc8040>`_ protocol implementation written in Python 3.
+Jetconf is an implementation of the RESTCONF_ protocol written in Python 3.

 .. toctree::
    :maxdepth: 1